 Bar Lempicka on the Amstel, across the street from the Amstel Hotel has a classy Art Deco vibe.
 The staff is friendly, attentive and competent.
 The food is good and reasonably priced, with mains like a juicy Black Angus rib eye for E19,50.
 Or a vegetarian ravioli dish for E13,50 (small) or E19,50 (large).

 If you've got tickets for Carré and are looking for a good restaurant to have dinner before your show, this is the place to go.
 Tell the staff when your show is due to start and they will try their utmost to get you to the theatre in time.

 Fridays and Saturdays until 3 AM

 When I was last in France, I saw brightly coloured macarons in every patisserie shop window.
 But every time I wanted to get one, the shops were closed for lunch!
 When finally I got my hands on one, it was overly sweet and not at all tasty.
 Just glaze-shatteringly sweet.

-Paying by pin earns you a macaron for tasting.
+Paying with your bank card (and pin) earns you a macaron for tasting.
 I followed Patrick's recommendation and chose the vanilla macaron.
 It sounds boring (maybe), but I assure you, what a glorious, glorious macaron that was.
 Rich!
 Creamy!
 These.
 Are.
 The.
 Real.
 Deal.

 Other favourites include the citron and the pistacchio flavoured macarons.
 Pure flavour, sweet, but not overly so.
 Perfect, crumbly, moist pieces of heaven.
 There are so many more to try, I can't wait for the next occasion to make the trip!